-Continuing professional development (CPD) is an essential component of HRPA's certification framework.
-The objective of the CPD requirement is to ensure that individuals certified by HRPA participate in ongoing professional development activities.
+Continuing Professional Development (CPD) is an essential component of HRPA's designation framework.
+The objective of the CPD requirement is to ensure that members who have earned the CHRP, CHRL and/or CHRE designation participate in ongoing professional development activities.

 Purpose of CPD

-The purpose of HRPA's CPD requirement is to ensure that CHRP members participate in ongoing professional development activities that:
+The purpose of HRPA's CPD requirement is to ensure that designated members participate in ongoing professional development activities that:

 CPD hours can be earned through continuing education, leadership activities, instructional activities, completion of significant work projects and/or initiatives, and research or publication.

 By accumulating 66.67 hours through a combination of these various activities certified members reinforce their existing skills and build new skills, are exposed to up-to-date information relevant to the HR profession.

 Members are expected to choose professional development activities that will best meet their own professional development needs.

 Advanced planning is very strongly encouraged and will ensure that meeting the CPD requirement is manageable and a professionally enriching experience.